 Ezel is a tiny town located in the state of Kentucky.
 With a population of 209 people and just one neighborhood, Ezel is the 387th largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Ezel is generally considered to be a blue-collar town.
-40.51% of the Ezel workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Ezel, you'll notice that it is more blue-collar than most other communities in America.
+40.51% of Ezel’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ezel is a town of service providers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Ezel who work in personal care services (26.58%), food service (17.72%), and maintenance occupations (15.19%).

-Because of many things, Ezel is a great place for families with children to consider.
-First of all, many other families with children live here, making Ezel a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Ezel has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Ezel is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Ezel’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Ezel is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Ezel doesn't have a public transportation system that people use for their commute.

 The education level of Ezel citizens is substantially higher than the typical US community, as 31.84% of adults in Ezel have at least a bachelor's degree.